vuejs/vue-cli/docs/dev-guide/ui-api.md

 Hooks allows to react to certain cli-ui events.

+### onProjectOpen

-`onProjectOpen`: Called when the plugin is loaded for the first time for the current project.
+Called when the plugin is loaded for the first time for the current project.

 ```js
 api.onProjectOpen((project, previousProject) => {